 I otherwise do not want any person to choose between active and auto choice based on the numbers alone, and one should have the following considerations before taking the final decision.

-Considerations before choosing between active or auto investment choice
+Considerations before choosing between active or auto investment choice in nps investment

 - NPS allocation should be a part of your overall investment allocation.
 If you are conservatively allocated in your otherwise portfolio, then you should not be aggressive or moderate in NPS allocation.